thepony/filter5/README.md

 		(In any other mode the temp files are created but removed before program exits).
 Does not process any further info or bans.
 This is essentially a dirty exit after gathering data.

+	-d	Checks for multiple instances in each log file checked.
+Does not apply the rule/table for the additional findings.

+	-x	Same as -d only adds the ban rule !!
+Warning !!
+This is glitchy at best and creates a segmentation fault if the value used (int dd) contains too low a number, have not yet found a valid way to sort this yet in c ... comments welcome?!

 FILES
 	Reads from /var/log/apache2/error.log, /var/log/apache2/access.log, and /var/log/auth.log files and